3 MONTHS AGO • 4 MIN READ

 Educator & Squarespace Web Designer

-I’m the designer, educator, and unapologetic nerd who tames the chaos in systems & client processes for new & scrappy solo designers & freelancers.
-After years of freelancing myself with no clue, no real systems and a whole lotta self-doubt, I ditched perfectionism, leaned into messy action, and built a business that’s now supported HUNDREDS of creatives around the world.
-If you’re ready to get organized, get visible, and actually launch the damn thing?
-I’m ya girl. 💻⚡
+I’m the designer, educator, and unapologetic nerd behind LTDT.
+I love sharing systems & client processes for solo designers & freelancers.
+After years of freelancing myself with zero clue, no real systems and a whole lotta self-doubt, I ditched perfectionism, leaned into messy action, and built a business that’s now supported HUNDREDS of creatives around the world. 💻⚡